sbourdelin/linux/Documentation/admin-guide/pm/cpuidle.rst

 ``disable``
 	Whether or not this idle state is disabled.

+``high``
+	Total number of times this idle state had been asked for, but the observed idle duration was certainly too short to match its target residency.

 ``latency``
 	Exit latency of the idle state in microseconds.

+``low``
+	Total number of times this idle state had been asked for, but cerainly a deeper idle state would have been a better match for the observed idle duration.

 ``name``
 	Name of the idle state.